-When structuring Virtualized Platform System using ISM for PRIMEFLEX, refer to the following references for the procedure to install ISM.
+When using ISM for PRIMEFLEX for constructing a virtual platform system, refer to the following for the procedure to install ISM.

-- For structuring a vSAN model

-"3.
-Installation of Virtualized Platform System" in "FUJITSU Integrated System PRIMEFLEX for VMware vSAN V1 Installation Guide," or "FUJITSU Integrated System PRIMEFLEX for VMware vSAN V2 Installation Guide."
+- When configuring a vSAN model - "3.
+Installation of Virtualized Platform System" in "FUJITSU Integrated System PRIMEFLEX for VMware vSAN V1 Installation Guide" - When configuring an S2D model - "3.
+Installation of Virtualized Platform System" in "FUJITSU Integrated System PRIMEFLEX for Microsoft Storage Spaces Direct V1 Installation Guide"